Selective Reviews of Bandit Problems in AI via a Statistical View: Bandit Algorithms

-The basic idea of the Explore-Then-Commit (ETC) algorithm is to divide the search process for the optimal arm in the MAB problems into two distinct phases: the exploration phase and the exploitation phase. \begin{itemize} \item In the exploration phase, the algorithm pulls each arm a fixed number of times to estimate its expected reward. \item In the exploitation phase, the algorithm selects the arm with the highest estimated reward based on exploration results and continues to select it. \end{itemize} Specifically, the ETC algorithm is described as follows: the algorithm conducts $m$ rounds of exploration for each arm during the exploration phase.
-When $t \leq mK$, that is, during the first $mK$ selections, each of the $K$ arms is pulled once per round according to a certain rule.
-After $t > mK$, the algorithm will always select the arm that performed the best during the exploration phase.
-Let ${\hat \mu _k}(t)$ be the average reward for selecting arm $k$ after $t$ rounds:
+The basic idea of the Explore-Then-Commit (ETC) algorithm is to divide the search process for the optimal arm in the MAB problems into two distinct phases: the exploration phase and the exploitation~phase. \begin{itemize} \item In the exploration phase, the~algorithm pulls each arm a fixed number of times to estimate its expected reward. \item In the exploitation phase, the~algorithm selects the arm with the highest estimated reward based on exploration results and continues to select it. \end{itemize}

+{Specifically} , the~ETC algorithm is described as follows: the algorithm conducts $m$ rounds of exploration for each arm during the exploration phase.
+When $t \leq mK$, that is, during~the first $mK$ selections, each of the $K$ arms is pulled once per round according to a certain rule.
+After~$t > mK$, the~algorithm will always select the arm that performed the best during the exploration phase.
+Let ${\widehat \mu _k}(t)$ be the average reward for selecting arm $k$ after $t$~rounds:

-The pseudocode of the ETC algorithm is as algorithm \ref{alg:ETC}.
+The pseudocode of the ETC algorithm is shown in Algorithm \ref{alg:ETC}.

-Regarding the regret of the ETC algorithm, we have the following Theorem \ref{thm:ETC}. \begin{Theorem} When ETC is interacting with any $v:={\rm{subG}}(1)$ bandit and $1 \leq m < T/K$, the regret of ETC satisfies:
+Regarding the regret of the ETC algorithm, we have the following Theorem \ref{thm:ETC}. \begin{Theorem} When ETC is interacting with any $v:={\rm{subG}}(1)$ bandit and $1 \leq m < T/K$, the~regret of ETC satisfies